 Infinet have announced to partners that due to the geopolitical issue between Russia and Ukraine that Infinet exports will cease and concentrate on the domestic market only, therefore cannot supply overseas customers for their entire range of radio links.
 It’s always sad to see a long established vendor exit global markets, and this move means many radio link users will have to look for alternatives.
+Many users own radio links which are older and sometimes problematic.
+Often, users require higher reliability, uptime, capacity or distance than their older radio links can provide.

 The Need for Reliability and High Availability